-Drawing on their experiences working on cybersecurity in the government, industry, and academia, Gallagher, Ennis, and Harry underscored the importance of approaching the issue not just as a technical matter, but also as a policy problem that requires a strategic approach.
+Drawing on their experiences working on cybersecurity in the government, industry and academia, CISSM scholars underscored the importance of approaching the issue not just as a technical matter, but also as a policy problem that requires a strategic approach.
 Emphasis was placed on the need for the government, private sector and civil society to work together to set priorities, assign responsibilities, and exercise capabilities needed for effective prevention and consequence mitigation.

 In the November 2016 seminars, the CISSM team spoke to more than 40 officials from central government ministries in charge of security during the Olympics, including Tamayo Marukawa, Minister of the Tokyo Olympic and Paralympic Games.They also gave presentations for members of the Japanese Diet and for the Olympic Committee during its November visit.